Log Cabin Republicans

-The Log Cabin Republicans (LCR) is an organization within the Republican Party which advocates for equal rights for LGBT+ Americans.
+The Log Cabin Republicans (LCR) is an organization affiliated with the Republican Party which works to educate the LGBT community and Republicans about each other.

 History

-Log Cabin Republicans was founded in 1977 in California as a rallying point for Republicans opposed to the Briggs Initiative, which attempted to ban homosexuals from teaching in public schools.
-In addition to sanctioning the termination of openly gay and lesbian teachers, the proposed legislation authorized the firing of those teachers who publicly "supported" homosexuality.
+Log Cabin Republicans was formed in 1977 in California as a rallying point for Republicans opposed to the Briggs Initiative, which attempted to ban homosexuals from teaching in public schools, and proposed legislation that authorized the firing of those teachers who publicly "supported" homosexuality.

 While mounting his imminent presidential campaign, Ronald Reagan publicly expressed his opposition to the discriminatory policy.
 Reagan's condemnation of the bill—epitomized in a letter sent to a pro-Briggs group, excerpts of which were re-printed in the San Francisco Chronicle in 1978—played an influential role in the eventual defeat of the Briggs Initiative.

 In the midst of this victory, gay conservatives in California created the Log Cabin Republicans.
 The group initially proposed to name themselves Lincoln Club, but found that name was already in use by the Lincoln Club of Orange County, another California Republican organization, so the name Log Cabin Republicans was chosen as an alternative title.
 This designation calls attention to the first Republican president, Abraham Lincoln.
 The Log Cabin Republicans suggest that Lincoln founded the Republican Party on the philosophies of liberty and equality.
 These principles, Log Cabin argues, are consistent with their platform of an inclusive Republican Party.